pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

 ![The Blazemeter settings window](/docs/assets/images/blazemeter-review-results.png)

-The report is a nice highlevel overview of site performance, but you’ll want more details for the full picture.
-New Relic (which you can enable through the Pantheon Site Dashboard) will provide more information on slow transactions and appserver response times for both web and nonweb transactions.
+The report is a nice high level overview of site performance, but you’ll want more details for the full picture.
+New Relic (which you can enable through the Pantheon Site Dashboard) will provide more information on slow transactions and appserver response times for both web and non-web transactions.

-You can also view the load report directly to evaluate the number of users and the concurrent response time, illustrated here:
+You can also view the load report directly to evaluate the number of users and the concurrent response time, shown here:

 ![The Blazemeter load report](/docs/assets/images/blazemeter-load-report.png)